 Do a test run of your shoes before you go away.

 I found my Guess knee high boots the other day and thought, ‘why do I not ever wear these?’
 I put them on and went out for the day and by the end of a day at a rainy Christmas market, I remembered.
 My feet were wet and cold.

 Also, buy your boots a little bigger so you can wear good socks.

 9. Winter socks

-Buy thermal for the best results, and invest a bit of cash.
+Buy thermal socks for your winter packing list for the best results, and invest a bit of cash.

 Even in day to day life I think socks are something that are totally worth investing in.
 Sure, I have a few cheapo pairs, but do I get the same level of joy sliding my feet into them every day?
 No.